Kulshanperera/Booking_APITesting-/README.md

 **Chapter 01**

-* API, Request types, Collections and Folders. below one is the interface of Postman, that have the request types, collection name and folders used for the API Test
+* API, Request types, Collections and Folders.

+Below one is the interface of Postman, that have the request types, collection name and folders used for the API Test

 API - is an application programming interface, it enables 2 software components to communication with each other using set of definitions and protocol